Lasse Braun: Movie career

-In 1972, Braun moved to the Dutch town of Breda, where he bought an old meat factory, to be renovated as his headquarters.
+In 1972, Braun moved to the Dutch town of Breda, where he bought an old meat factory, which was renovated to serve as his headquarters.
 Using women he had become acquainted with in European bars and discothèques, Braun produced his longer movies starring the Brigitte Maier, Nathalie Morin and Catherine Ringer.

 In the U.S., Sturman was prosecuted for obscenity over Braun's 1972 movie Cake Orgy, but was acquitted.
 Three of Braun's films, Penetration (1972), Sensations (1975) and Body Love (1977), (the latter featuring a soundtrack composed by Klaus Schulze) were shown during the Cannes film festival.

-Braun's movies differ markedly from the traditional so-called stag films made from 1916 onwards; storylines featuring Viking invasions, James Bond spoofs, and exotic locales such as Caribbean islands, the Dutch Groeneveld Castle and an Amsterdam art gallery, not to mention props such as chocolate cake, champagne and bananas contributed to a more playful and relaxed atmosphere than commonly seen in this inherently limited genre.
+Braun's movies differ markedly from the traditional so-called stag films made from 1916 onward, with storylines featuring Viking invasions, James Bond spoofs, and exotic locales such as Caribbean islands, the Dutch Groeneveld Castle, and an Amsterdam art gallery.

 After his French Blue had been shown at the Amsterdam cinema of City 2 from June until December 1977, Braun was offered a five-year contract to extend its run along with Sensations, but the Catholic Minister of Justice Dries van Agt terminated the public showing of pornographic movies by reintroducing an 1880 Law concerning fire hazard at public theatres that happened to contain more than fifty seats.
 Disillusioned, Braun decamped to Italy, where he made a number of softporn movies.
 Facing several lawsuits on charges of obscenity, Braun countered by arguing that recording the licit act of consensual sex on film could not be condemned as illicit.
 His only known son, Axel Braun, continued the family trade in the United States of America, after obtaining a doctorate in Psychology.